-Clinical studies evaluating the safety and efficacy of the immunomodulators in their respective Food and Drug Administration (FDA)-approved indications are described in Table 4.
+Clinical studies evaluating the safety and efficacy of the immunomodulators in their respective Food and Drug Administration (FDA)-approved indications are described in Table 4.34-115

-The approval of adalimumab for the treatment of ankylosing spondylitis (AS) was based on one randomized, double-blind, placebo-controlled study (N=315) in which a significantly greater proportion of patients achieved an improvement in Assessment in Spondyloarthritis International Society (ASAS) response \geq 20% (primary endpoint) with adalimumab compared to placebo (58 vs 21%; P<0.001).
-A >50% improvement in Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) score, a measure of fatigue severity, spinal and peripheral joint pain, localized tenderness, and morning stiffness which is considered clinically meaningful, was detected in 45% of adalimumab-treated patients compared to 16% of placebotreated patients at week 12 (P<0.001).
-This response was sustained through week 24, with 42% of patients in the adalimumab group achieving a \geq 50% improvement in BASDAI score compared to 15% in the placebo group (P<0.001).
+The FDA-approval of adalimumab for the treatment of ankylosing spondylitis (AS) was based on one randomized, double-blind, placebo-controlled study (N=315) in which a significantly greater proportion of patients in the adalimumab group achieved an improvement of at least 20% in Assessment in Spondyloarthritis International Society (ASAS), the primary endpoint, compared to placebo (58 vs 21%; P<0.001).
+An improvement of at least 50% in Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) score, a measure of fatigue severity, spinal and peripheral joint pain, localized tenderness, and morning stiffness which is considered clinically meaningful, was detected in 45% of adalimumab-treated patients compared to 16% of placebo-treated patients at week 12 (P<0.001).
+This response was sustained through week 24, with 42% of patients in the adalimumab group achieving at least 50% improvement in BASDAI score compared to 15% in the placebo group (P<0.001).